 This apprenticeship can be broadened to achieve the CertCII (R01 and LP2).

 This apprenticeship programme is designed to provide administrative support to a financial organisation by providing a high quality and compliant service.

-Within this apprenticeship the candidate will achieve the CII Level 4 R01 Financial services, regulation and ethics qualification, and a portfolio that includes:
+Within this apprenticeship the candidate will achieve the CII Level 4 R01 Financial services, regulations and ethics or LIBF Financial Services, Regulation and Ethics (FSRE), and a portfolio that includes:

 |Knowledge Criteria:||What is covered:|